DMCApps/NavigationFragment/ReadMe.md

 ##Future Plans and Examples

-1. Tabs Example Completion
-2. Complete Set Up with Maven and jCenter once all approved http://inthecheesefactory.com/blog/how-to-upload-library-to-jcenter-maven-central-as-dependency/en
+1. Complete Set Up with Maven once all approved http://inthecheesefactory.com/blog/how-to-upload-library-to-jcenter-maven-central-as-dependency/en

 ##Uploading updates to jCenter and Maven